-*Case presentations will be scheduled in the first class meeting. **All course documents must be submitted by [enter date] at 11:59 PM.
+*Case presentations will be scheduled in the first class meeting. **All course documents must be submitted by November 27, 2023 at 11:59 PM.
 If all documentation is not submitted by this date/time, students will be required to complete the internship course in its entirety.
 Late submissions will prevent clearance for December 2023 graduation.

 Excerpts from the Counseling Student Handbook